10 pgs. Appeared first time in DenSaga #1 (1992). Reprinted in Heavy Metal #181 (1999).

 Comment: Clark Ashton Smith's story is brilliant.
 Corben's artwork is B&W, because all gray scales he printed as dither computergraphic.
 Brilliant.
-All pages are named as "Seed 1", "Seed 2" etc. There is no nudity, but the girl is shown extra voluptuous all the way.
+All pages are named as "Seed 1", "Seed 2" etc. (in Heavy Metal there is no page names).
+There is no nudity, but the girl is shown extra voluptuous all the way.
 No complain of Stan Dresser's colors.

 Adaptation: During adaptation Mr. Corben swap the sex of the protoganist.
 In the original short story named characters were James Falmer and Roderick Thone.
 In Corben's adaptation Roderick became Rhonda Thone, and what a Rhonda!
 She's sunbathing and laying provocatively.
 Otherwise the story is the same.
 Some details Mr. Corben reorganize for the sake of adaptaiton.
 Though the text in the beginning Mr. Corben added some of his own.
 There was no mention of exploiting the prestine jungle by lumber corporations or farmer barons in the short story written by Clark Ashton Smith published for the first time in 1933.

 Created: Sept.
 7, 1997.
 Modified: April 7, 2017.